 What is the best possible wine pairing for a hammock?
 What about one for the grill?
 Which wine will grace the picnic table and be able to please both Auntie Mabel as well as your cousin’s new partner who seems to start every sentence with “when I was living in New York…” Read on to find the best recommendations for this holiday weekend.

-Chateau du Moulin-A-Vent 2012, $44.99 – Beaujolais, so deeply misunderstood, so dynamic and versatile.
-It can be everything from a wine that smells like bananas and bubble gum to a fruity-pahtootie easy drinking red wine, the perfect candidate for the fourth or fifth bottle of the evening with friends.
-But there is the other side of Beaujolais, one of deeply nuanced flavors and intriguing character yet still light enough to go with fun, bicycle rides, and whit.
-This dark fruited, spice tinged, age-worthy cuvee is the perfect candidate for a romanic picnic with a lover and sunshine.
+Beaujolais, so deeply misunderstood, so dynamic and versatile.
+It can be everything from a wine that smells like bananas and bubble gum to a fruity-patootie easy-drinking red wine, the perfect candidate for the fourth or fifth bottle of the evening with friends.
+But there is the other side of Beaujolais, one of the deeply nuanced flavors and intriguing character yet still light enough to go with a fun, bicycle rides, and whit.
+This dark fruited, spice-tinged, age-worthy Cuvee is the perfect candidate for a romantic picnic with a lover and sunshine.

 Thank you for reading and I hope to see you around the shop soon,